surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.40.6-dev3 =
+= 3.40.6-b1 =

 (2017/03/23) Added support for Schema Organization types that are also Schema Local Business types.
 Fixed the missing 'opens' and 'closes' properties for https://schema.org/OpeningHoursSpecification.
+Improved the layout of SSO Schema, Img, and Desc column checkbox options on the Advanced settings page.

 = 3.40.5-1 =